bienjerico/bienjerico/README.md

 - Training: Mentoring and training new team members.

 🌍  I'm based in Dubai <br>
-🧠  I'm learning Golang, Tailwind CSS and Microsoft Azure Fundamentals AZ-900 <br>
+🧠  I'm learning Angular, Typescript, Golang, Tailwind CSS and Microsoft Azure Fundamentals AZ-900 <br>
 🤝  I'm open to collaborating on Web Development, Learning New Technologies <br>

 #### Current technologies I'm using...